kpassapk/blog/content/posts/literate2.md

 #+end_src
 ```

-The header argument of the notebook now contians a property.
+The header argument of the notebook now contains a property.

 ```
 #+begin_example